-Solution: Stir up some buzz by taking on the competition directly with a Mac vs. PC approach… Christmas vs. Birthday.
+Solution: Stir up some buzz by taking on the competition directly with a iPhone vs. Android approach… Christmas vs. Birthday.

 Thank you, Santa marketing team, for inviting us to share our ideas.
 Looking forward to your feedback next month at the annual retreat in Cancun.

 Acme Marketing Company

 (Now of course, this is all in good fun.
 You know how Sally says, “You don’t need to CHANGE who you are, you need to become MORE of who you are.”
 Santa doesn’t need to change.
 But it’s fun to play with his personal brand!)

 What’s your favorite suggestion here?
 Tell us below in the comments!

 Team up Santa, Mrs Claus, Elves and Reindeer with the Jetson's family which reinforces and enhances family brand.
 This also will bring Santa into the galaxy thereby increasing market share and universal appeal and dominance.
 Hands down Elroy for Santa's side kick.
 Happy Holiday Season Sally Hogshead & Team Fascinate!!!